Are engineers considered scientists? This question sparks quite a debate, and people have strong opinions on either

 The point is, it’s not a stretch for a person to flip-flop between engineering and scientific work.

 Important Note: most engineers “apply” the information given to them.
 This is information they learn in textbooks, sourced from engineering research.
-And engineering research is just another form of research, similar to scientific research.
+Where engineering research is just another form of research, similar to scientific research.

 The versatility of engineers

 Clearly, the role of engineers today isn’t black and white.
 An engineering degree is like a Swiss army knife of versatility.
 I’d even compare the flexibility of engineers to today’s NBA players.

 In the 1970s, if you stood above 6’8″ tall, you’d either play forward or center.
 So you’d post up with your back to the basket for easy shots.
 At the same time, a coach would bench you if you dribbled too much or took long shots, you’d be warming the bench.